rowsheet/StratusTesting/README.md

 Performance Test for `www.stratus.co`

 This does two things:

 1. Runs N number of requests to the URL and path specified with a specified amount of time inbetween and times the request.
 After this, it saves the data to `./data`.
 If there was any previous data, it will either overwrite it or archive it in `./data/archive_[timestamp]`.
 It also optionally saves the html page that you're benchmarking for a sanity check (note that if you test `https://stratus.co/alex`, the routing will redirect you to the root if you don't add `www`).
 2. It graphs the dataset in `./data`.
 Each dataset is labled by the config (page type, path, auth settings, load-balancer setting).
 This is also the label you will see in the graph.

+If you're going to run this, make sure to set configurations in `config.yaml`.
+As if writing this, you should still be able to just copy the `config.yaml.samlpe`, but you should get your own session information by creating an account and inspecting the headers.
+You need these cookies from the headers of a valid authenticated request (because this tests authenticated requests):

+        c_user: USER_ID
+        xs: SESSION_KEY
+        AWSALB: LOAD_BALANCING_TOKEN
+        AWSALBCORS: CORS_LOAD_BALANCING_TOKEN

 ## Usage:
     Usage: python3 main.py [benchmark|graph]